reinankaua/estudandocomquestoes/v2-website/README.md

 # Do the following command for linux to open file
 $ xdg-open index.html

-# Do the following command for windows to open file
+# Or Do the following command for windows to open file
 $ start index.html

-# Do the following command for mac to open file
+# Or Do the following command for mac to open file
 $ open index.html
 ```
 <!--Vá para http://localhost:3000/ para ver o resultado.-->